-Locums should not to try to profit from the COVID-19 outbreak by colluding to “inflate their hourly rate”, the GPhC chief executive has told C+D
+Locums should not try to profit from the COVID-19 outbreak by colluding to “inflate their hourly rate”, the GPhC chief executive has told C+D.

-Pharmacy minster Jo Churchill has written an open letter to the sector commending its “outstanding response to patients” during COVID-19.
+Pharmacy minister Jo Churchill has written an open letter to the sector commending its “outstanding response to patients” during COVID-19.

 April 2: The Pharmaceutical Services Negotiating Committee has received clarification that the funding to cover the cost of installing physical barriers, “such as screens and retractable tape barriers”, will not be taken from the global sum.
 NHS England announced on March 31 that all pharmacies apart from distance-selling ones will receive £300 to install barriers to enforce social distancing.